 Lemon Laws

-A car that has a problem that substantially reduces its value, safety or usability may be considered a lemon.
-Each state has its own definition, but generally, if a mechanic has had to try to fix the same problem an excessive number of times within a specified period or a certain number of miles, the car may qualify as a lemon.
+A car or truck with a problem that substantially reduces its value, safety, or usability is generally considered a lemon.
+Each state has its own lemon laws.
+Generally, if a mechanic cannot fix the same defect or problem after an excessive amount of attempts within a certain time period, or within a certain number of miles, the car may qualify as a lemon.
+If you bought a lemon vehicle, you may have a lemon law claim.

-The federal Magnuson-Moss Warranty Act and state lemon laws are in place to protect consumers when they purchase a car.
-While these laws most often apply to new vehicles, some also cover used cars if the purchasers were given express written warranties on them by the dealer or seller.
+The federal Magnuson-Moss Warranty Act and state lemon laws protect consumers when they purchase defective vehicles.
+While these laws most often apply to new vehicles, some also cover used cars if the dealers give the purchasers written warranties.

 Making a Claim

-Before making a claim under a state or federal lemon law, vehicle owners must first notify the vehicle’s seller or manufacturer so that they can try to repair the vehicle.
-It’s advisable for the buyer to make this notification in writing so that they have a record of it.
-After the manufacturer or seller has attempted to repair the problem without success, the buyer can then choose to pursue legal action.
+Before filing a lawsuit under state or federal lemon law, you must first notify the vehicle’s seller or manufacturer so that they can try to repair the vehicle.
+You should make this notification in writing so there is a record of it.
+You can choose to take legal action after the manufacturer or seller’s unsuccessful repair attempts.

-Lemon laws are generally designed to favor alternatives to formal litigation.
-State, federal and international laws may include mechanisms for arbitration or mediation between consumers and auto manufacturers.
-While mediation helps the two parties come to a mutual agreement, arbitration involves a decision made by a neutral third party that is usually binding.
+Lemon laws are generally designed to favor alternatives to formal lawsuits.
+State and federal laws may include options for arbitration or mediation between consumers and auto manufacturers.
+Mediation helps the two parties reach a mutual agreement.
+Arbitration involves a decision made by a neutral third party that is usually binding.

-- A copy of the notice sent to the seller or manufacturer
+- A copy of the claim notice that you sent to the seller or manufacturer

 - Copies of the service and repair records relating to the defect